Explosive: Secondary

 A secondary explosive is less sensitive than a primary explosive and requires substantially more energy to be initiated.
 Because they are less sensitive, they are usable in a wider variety of applications and are safer to handle and store.
 Secondary explosives are used in larger quantities in an explosive train and are usually initiated by a smaller quantity of a primary explosive.

-Examples of secondary explosives include TNT and RDX.
+Examples of secondary explosives include TNT and hexogen (RDX).

 Tertiary

-Tertiary explosives, also called blasting agents, are so insensitive to shock that they cannot be reliably detonated by practical quantities of primary explosive, and instead require an intermediate explosive booster of secondary explosive.
-These are often used for safety and the typically lower costs of material and handling.
+Tertiary explosives, also called blasting agents, are so insensitive to shock that they cannot be reliably detonated by practical quantities of primary explosives, and instead require an intermediate explosive booster of secondary explosives.
+These are often used for safety and the, typically, lower costs of material and handling.
 The largest consumers are large-scale mining and construction operations.

 Most tertiaries include a fuel and an oxidizer.
 ANFO can be a tertiary explosive if its reaction rate is slow.

 By velocity

+An explosive is classified as a low or high explosive according to its rate of combustion: low explosives deflagrate (burn rapidly), while high explosives detonate.
+While these definitions are distinct, the problem of precisely measuring rapid decomposition makes practical classification of explosives difficult.
+For a reaction to be classified as a detonation as opposed to just a deflagration, the propagation of the reaction shockwave through the material being tested must be faster than the speed of sound through that material.
+The speed of sound through a liquid or solid material is usually orders of magnitude faster than the speed of sound through air or other gases.

 Low

-Low explosives (or low order explosives) are compounds wherein the rate of decomposition proceeds through the material at less than the speed of sound.
-The decomposition is propagated by a flame front (deflagration) which travels much more slowly through the explosive material than a shock wave of a high explosive.
+Low explosives (or low-order explosives) are explosive materials that deflagrate, meaning that the explosion is propagated by a flame front that proceeds through the material at a subsonic speed.

+In deflagration, the decomposition of explosive material is propagated by a flame front at subsonic speeds within the substance (which is usually still higher than 340 m/s or 340 m/s in most liquid or solid materials), in contrast to a shock wave in detonation, which travels at supersonic speed.
 Under normal conditions, low explosives undergo deflagration at rates that vary from a few centimetres per second to approximately 0.4 km/s.
-It is possible for them to deflagrate very quickly, producing an effect similar to a detonation.
+It is possible for them to deflagrate more quickly, producing an effect similar to a detonation.
 This can happen under higher pressure (such as when gunpowder deflagrates inside the confined space of a bullet casing, accelerating the bullet to well beyond the speed of sound) or temperature.

-A low explosive is usually a mixture of a combustible substance and an oxidant that decomposes rapidly (deflagration); however, they burn more slowly than a high explosive, which has an extremely fast burn rate.
+A low explosive is usually a mixture of a combustible substance and an oxidant that decomposes rapidly; however, they burn more slowly than a high explosive, which has an extremely fast burn rate.

 Low explosives are normally employed as propellants.
-Included in this group are petroleum products such as propane and gasoline, gunpowder (including smokeless powder), and light pyrotechnics, such as flares and fireworks, but can replace high explosives in certain applications, including in gas pressure blasting.
+Included in this group are petroleum products such as propane and gasoline, gunpowder (including smokeless powder), and light pyrotechnics such as flares and fireworks, but they can replace high explosives in certain applications, including gas pressure blasting.